Leadership Tips: Starting Your Career – Part I

 President Reagan taught us to “trust but verify” with the Soviets.
 The concept is equally valid in business, especially when starting your career.

 We often assume our teammates did what we asked without checking on them.
-This doesn’t mean that we should hover.
-Instead, put checkpoints in your calendar to ensure your team is on task and you’ll get back what you expect.
+This doesn’t mean we should hover.
+Instead, put checkpoints in your calendar to ensure your team is on task and you’ll get what you expect.

-If you want to learn what is wrong with your business, listen carefully to the people closest to the customer.
+To learn what is wrong with your business, listen carefully to the people closest to the customer.

 This philosophy emerged from Sam Walton, the founder of Wal-Mart.
 He firmly believed that pumping information up the food chain in a business was exceptionally difficult.